-Our ability to generate revenue and achieve profitability depends on our ability, alone or with collaborators, to successfully complete the development, obtain the necessary regulatory approvals and commercialize our product candidates.
+Our ability to generate revenue and achieve profitability depends on our ability, alone or with collaborators, to successfully complete the development of, obtain the necessary regulatory approvals for and commercialize our product candidates.
 We do not anticipate generating revenues from sales of our product candidates for the foreseeable future, if ever.
 Our ability to generate future revenues from product sales depends heavily on our success in:

-- obtaining favorable results for and advancing the development of arhalofenate, including successfully initiating and completing our Phase 2b and Phase 3 clinical development; - obtaining United States (U.S.) and foreign regulatory approvals for arhalofenate; - launching and commercializing arhalofenate, either on our own or with a partner, including building a sales force and collaborating with third parties; - achieving broad market acceptance of arhalofenate in the medical community and by third-party payors and patients; - obtaining favorable results for and advancing the development of MBX-8025; and - generating a pipeline of product candidates.
+- obtaining favorable results for and advancing the development of arhalofenate, including raising sufficient capital or partnering with a third party to successfully initiate our Phase 3 clinical development; - obtaining United States (U.S.) and foreign regulatory approvals for arhalofenate; - launching and commercializing arhalofenate, either on our own or with a partner, including building a sales force and collaborating with third parties; - achieving broad market acceptance of arhalofenate in the medical community and by third-party payors and patients; - obtaining favorable results for and advancing the development of MBX-8025; and - generating a pipeline of product candidates.